JRH89/selenium-testing/README.md

-# Project Name
+# selenium-testing

-Brief description or overview of your project.
-Mention its purpose and key features.
+A suite of Selenium tests using JavaScript.
+- regression testing
+- smoke tests
+- and more

 ## Table of Contents